Dhanvantari: India

 Dhanvantari at Ayurved Sankul Anand, which is a premier institute of Ayurveda situated in the Milk City of India, Anand, Gujarat.

-In Maharashtra
+Maharashtra

 In Konkan, there is a Dhanvantari temple at Dapoli, District Ratnagiri, Maharashtra.
 It belongs to Dongare family and is owned and run by Vaidya Aniruddha Dongare.
 Many devotees from Konkan and rest of Maharashtra visit the temple and offer their prayers.

 Kerala, Tamil Nadu, and Puducherry

 There are a few dedicated temples to Dhanvantari in South India especially in Kerala and Tamil Nadu, where ayurveda is highly practised and patronised.
 The Thottuva Dhanwanthari temple in Kerala is a particularly famous temple, where Lord Dhanvantari's idol is almost six feet tall and facing east.
 On the right hand the lord holds Amrita and Chakra with the left hand the lord holds Leech and Conch Shell The 'Ekadasi' day celebration, which falls on the same day as the 'Guruvayur Ekadasi' is of special significance.

 In Tamil Nadu, in the courtyard of Sri Ranganathaswamy Temple (Srirangam), there is a Dhanvantari shrine where daily worship of the deity is performed.
 In front of this temple there is an engraved stone believed to be from the 12th century.
 According to the writings on the stone, Garuda Vahana Bhattar, a great ayurvedic physician, established the statue inside the temple.
 A prasada or tirtham, a herbal decoction, is given to the visitors.
 The shrine is the oldest Dhanvantari shrine in the state.
 Another Dhanvantari shrine is found in the second precinct of Varadaraja Perumal Temple in Kanchipuram.

 In the Siddhar tradition of Tamil Nadu, Dhanvantari is one of the 18 esteemed Siddhars of yore.
 The Vaitheeswaran Koil or Pullirukuvelur in the village of Vaitheeswarankoil, Mayiladuthurai, Tamil Nadu is home to his Jeeva Samadhi.

 Dhanvanthari temples in Kerala, Tamil Nadu and Puducherry include: